Client: Myntra.com -

 Shopping is generally an activity performed together with friends, partners or family members.
 The fashion shopping experience becomes lively and enjoyable with the presence of our loved ones.
 They help guide our choice, provide opinions on different looks and help make a purchase decision.
 The chat feature within the Myntra app will allow users to chat with their friends and family members to discuss fashion, get feedback on products they like and help make a purchase.

 As this tool was absent in the application, users had already found alternative paths to achieve this.
-Hence the proposed solution had to outperform the existing system in both efficiency and simplicity, so much so that it can create disruption to the existing user flow as it is difficult to get users out of their comfort zone.
+Hence the proposed solution had to outperform the existing system in both efficiency and simplicity.
 Other than that, chat application with fashion context presented its own share of interesting problems that were fun to solve.

-As Myntra had more than 10 million users and 8 million active users, I knew my action would impact millions of users and therefore I had to justify each design decision based on research data.
-The research was very crucial to the project.
+Myntra had more than 8 million active users, research was very crucial to the project.
 Each assumption I had was tested upon a sample group.

 Explore various solutions

-Based on my research I crafted some user scenarios, so as to help me mold solutions suitable for these unique scenarios.
+I crafted some user scenarios, so as to help me mold solutions suitable for those scenarios.
 Each scenario poses unique use cases.

 "Varsha wants to buy a good top that goes with the skirt she bought, she wants to ask her friend."